-Under the present system, the Commission has broad powers to investigate complaints that it has determined should proceed to the Tribunal.
-Under the new Code, investigative powers are granted to both the Commission and the Tribunal.
+The Tribunal has important new investigative powers under Bill 107.
 Under s.
 44, the Tribunal has broad powers, where requested by a party, to appoint a person to conduct an inquiry where it is appropriate in the circumstances in order to obtain evidence "that may assist in achieving a fair, just, and expeditious resolution of the merits" of an application.
 Alternatively, the Tribunal may request the Commission to appoint a person to conduct an inquiry: s.
 44(15).
-Whether at the request of a party or the Tribunal, the Act vests the person conducting the inquiry with broad powers similar to those of the Commission under the present system and similar powers that the Commission has in conducting public inquiries under Bill 107.
+Whether at the request of a party or the Tribunal, the Act vests the person conducting the inquiry with broad powers similar to those of the Commission prior to Bill 107 and similar powers that the Commission has in conducting public inquiries under Bill 107.
 These include the power to enter premises without warrant, request documents or things, question persons, and take photographs or make other recordings.
 The person conducting the inquiry shall prepare a report and submit it to both the Tribunal and the parties to the application: s.
 44(14).
 This investigative power is significant as it ensures that individual applicants will not bear the full burden of investigating their own complaints and it gives the Tribunal the tools to ensure that appropriate and full evidence in respect of an application is brought before it.